-The dry solid polymer battery uses heat to promote ion flow in what is called a “true plastic battery.”
-The battery requires a core temperature of 60 to 100°C (140 to 212°F) to become conductive.
-The dry solid polymer has found a niche market for stationary power applications in warm climates where heat serves as a catalyst rather than a disadvantage.
+The dry solid polymer battery requires a temperature of 60–100°C (140–212°F) to promote ion flow and become conductive.
+This type of battery has found a niche market for stationary power applications in hot climates where heat serves as a catalyst rather than a disadvantage.
 Built-in heating elements keep the battery operational at all times.
-High battery cost and safety concerns have limited the application of this technology.
-The more common Li-polymer uses moist electrolyte to enhance conductivity, as discussed earlier.
-Read more about the Lithium-polymer battery.
+High battery cost and safety concerns have limited the application of this system.
+The more common lithium-polymer uses gelled electrolyte to enhance conductivity.

-Batteries achieve optimum service life if used at 20°C (68°F) or slightly below, and nickel-based chemistries degrade rapidly when cycled at high ambient temperatures.
-If, for example, a battery operates at 30°C (86°F) instead of a more moderate room temperature, the cycle life is reduced by 20 percent.
+All batteries achieve optimum service life if used at 20°C (68°F) or slightly below.
+If, for example, a battery operates at 30°C (86°F) instead of a more moderate lower room temperature, the cycle life is reduced by 20 percent.
 At 40°C (104°F), the loss jumps to a whopping 40 percent, and if charged and discharged at 45°C (113°F), the cycle life is only half of what can be expected if used at 20°C (68°F).
 (See also BU-808: How to Prolong Lithium-based Batteries.)

-The performance of all battery chemistries drops drastically at low temperatures; however, the elevated internal resistance will cause some warming effect because of efficiency loss during use.
+The performance of all batteries drops drastically at low temperatures; however, the elevated internal resistance will cause some warming effect because of efficiency loss during use.
 At –20°C (–4°F) most batteries stop functioning.
 Although NiCd can go down to –40°C (–40°F), the permissible discharge is only 0.2C (5-hour rate).
-Specially built Li-ion brings the operating temperature down to –40°C, but only on discharge and at a reduced discharge rate; charging at this temperature is out of the question.
-With lead acid we have the danger of the electrolyte freezing, which can crack the enclosure.
-Lead acid freezes more easily with a low charge when the specific gravity of the electrolyte is more like water.
+Specialty Li-ion can operate to a temperature of –40°C but only at a reduced discharge rate; charging at this temperature is out of the question.
+With lead acid there is the danger of the electrolyte freezing, which can crack the enclosure.
+Lead acid freezes quicker with a low charge when the specific gravity is more like water than when fully charged.

-Cell matching by using cells of similar capacity plays an important role when discharging at low temperature under heavy load.
-Since the cells in a battery pack can never be perfectly matched, a negative voltage potential can occur across a weaker cell on a multi-cell pack if the discharge is allowed to continue beyond a safe cut-off point.
-Known as cell reversal, the weak cell suffers damage to the point of developing a permanent electrical short.
-The larger the cell-count, the greater the likelihood that a cell might reverse under load.
-Over-discharge at a heavy load and low temperature is a large contributor to battery failure of cordless power tools, especially nickel-based packs; Li-ion packs come with protection circuits and the failure rate is lower.
-Read about Cell Mismatch and Balancing.
+Matched cells with identical capacities play an important role when discharging at low temperature and under heavy load.
+Since the cells in a battery pack can never be perfectly matched, a negative voltage potential can occur across a weaker cell in a multi-cell pack if the discharge is allowed to continue beyond a safe cut-off point.
+Known as cell reversal, the weak cell gets stressed to the point of developing a permanent electrical short.
+The larger the cell-count, the greater is the likelihood of cell-reversal under load.
+Over-discharge at a low temperature and heavy load is a large contributor to battery failure of cordless power tools.
+(See BU-803a: Cell Matching and Balancing.)

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.